jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

-But thanks to the versatility and popularity of Eugene Stoner's modular AR-15 design —upon which the M16 and the Incursion are based—, we now have a standardized means of interchanging parts to fit the needs and wants of the shooter.
+But thanks to the versatility and popularity of Eugene Stoner's modular AR-15 design —upon which the M16 and the Incursion are based—, we now have a standardized means of interchanging parts to meet the operator's requirements.
 The RC1 takes advantage of this in two important ways.

 - Certain part selections, inspired by PDWs and by AR15A3-derived ultralight carbines, serve to make the RC1 lighter and more maneuverable.

-- The bolt is cycled by a gas piston, based on the Armalite AR-180 design, which has proven substantially more reliable than direct gas impingement.
+- The bolt is cycled by a gas piston, based on the Armalite™ AR-180 design, which has proven substantially more reliable than direct gas impingement.

-Piston gas systems consistently outperform direct-impingement systems in reliability tests, as they did in a [2007 test by the U.S.Army][test-results].
+Piston gas systems consistently outperform direct-impingement systems in reliability tests, as they did in a [2007 test by the U.S. Army][test-results].
 {:.tangent .indent}

 I'm targeting a length of 32" or less, and a weight of no more than 7 lb